-Staying inside has put many of our kids activities on hold, including organized sports, theater and music lessons.
-If you want to put this time to good use, there are lots of music resources that are offering free or inexpensive ways to stay connected to the universal language.
+If you find yourself navigating the summer season without the usual activities like sports, theater and music lessons, you’re in luck!
+There are lots of music resources that are offering free or inexpensive ways to stay connected to the universal language.
 From instrument lessons, Broadway shows and nightly opera, keep scrolling to find easy ways to keep your kids laughing, singing and making their own music.

 Babies and toddlers three months to three years will love NYC-based Little Maestros and its new digital programming.
 Parents can choose from 15 and 30 minute Little Maestros at-home videos and virtual birthday parties, and kids will love the interactive songs and dance alongs.
 You can learn more about Little Maestros here.